scala/scala3/docs/docs/usage/dottydoc.md

 Blog
 ====
 Dottydoc also allows for a simple blogging platform in the same vein as Jekyll.
-Blog posts are placed within the `./blog/_posts` directory and have to be on the form `year-month-day-title.{md,html}`.
+Blog posts are placed within the `./blog/_posts` directory and have to be in the form `year-month-day-title.{md,html}`.

 An example of this would be: